databubs/Cyclists_2023/README.md

 [Click Here to download the previous 12 months of the Cyclistic trip data ](https://divvy-tripdata.s3.amazonaws.com/index.html)

 The data used for this analysis was provided by Cyclistic and consists of trip records from Google Data Analytics Professional Certificate course.
 The data was preprocessed to remove any missing values and ensure consistency in formatting.
 Filling missing values, removed duplicates, and reformatting;alining using R stuidio.

+Loaded the 12 CSV files using RStudio and merged using the code:
+3742202 rows     14 collums

 # Cleaning Data
 To sum up my results, I have found that: There are lots of errors so I decided to load the dataset into R studio for further cleaning.

 1. rider_id ✔️
 This row corresponds to each rider based on their ID which also means this is the primary key.
 It contains exactly 16 characters no nulls or missing values could be found.
-3742202      14